Self-driving cars won’t need steering wheels one day.

-Being a superb handyman and able to handle my liquor, and by leaning my forehead against the wheel-arch, I got the wheel changed and we staggered into the Robert E Lee and ordered a round, the drunks still telling me what I coulda, shoulda.
+Being a superb handyman and able to handle my liquor, and by leaning my forehead against the wheel-arch, I got the wheel changed and we staggered into the Robert E Lee in the Los Angeles Hotel and ordered a round, my rowdy and irresponsible passengers still telling me what I coulda, shoulda.

 In the morning I staggered to the window in Wakefield Court Doctors Quarters in Durban’s Point Road area to look down at the Peugeot parked below in Prince Street.
 That feeling of relief that it was there and the mystery as to how it got there.
 Auto-pilot.
 Who needs Elon Musk?